-The U.S. hydrogen industry currently produces several million cubic feet of hydrogen every day.
+The U.S. hydrogen industry currently produces roughly 8.5 billion cubic feet of hydrogen every day.
 Most of this hydrogen is used for industrial applications such as refining, treating metals, and food processing.
+However, there is space for hydrogen to gain momentum for use in transportation, energy storage, and more.